 The Priority Mail International Medium and Large Flat Rate Boxes are charged a flat rate price depending on the rate group of the destination.
 The price does not depend on the weight of the item, but the weight cannot exceed the 20-pound weight limit.
 Postage is required for each piece (see Notice 123, Price List).

 Prices for parcels not using Flat Rate packaging vary by weight and country price group.
 See the Individual Country Listings.

 Priority Mail International items may be paid with postage stamps, postage validation imprinter (PVI) labels, postage meter stamps, information-based indicia (IBI), PC Postage service, or permit imprint.

-A mailer who pays postage with a permit imprint qualifies for the Priority Mail International Commercial Base or Commercial Plus prices, which are less than Priority Mail Express International retail prices.
+A mailer who pays postage with a permit imprint qualifies for the Priority Mail International Commercial Base or Commercial Plus prices.
 The Commercial Base or Commercial Plus price applies only to the postage portion of Priority Mail International prices.
 In addition, mailers must meet the following requirements:

 - Electronically transmit customs declaration information as required under 123.32 by using USPS-produced Global Shipping Software (GSS) or other USPS-approved software listed at https://ribbs.usps.gov/index.cfm?page=internationalvendors.
 (To request information about either of these software solutions, send an e-mail to globalbusinesssales@ usps.gov.)

 - Pay for postage with a permit imprint through an advance deposit account.